AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47559-preview-email-template-not-fully-visible.md

 ## Issue

-The preview email template area is not fully visible.
+The email template preview is not fully visible.

 <u>Steps to reproduce</u>: